MicrosoftDocs/winrt-api/windows.networking.vpn/vpnchannel_associatetransport_841671883.md

 > [!NOTE]
 > Any call to this API outside of a connected VPN plug-in will fail, as activity and interactions between the VPN plug-in and the system are controlled by the VPN profile.
 The call will fail if the VPN framework does not support the specified type of transport implemented by the *outerTunnelTransport* object.
 The socket must have not been connected at the time of this call, otherwise the call will fail with an invalid parameter error.

-A plugin may choose between the following combinations of sockets:
+From this method, a plugin may choose between the following combinations of sockets:
 + One TCP socket ([StreamSocket](../windows.networking.sockets/streamsocket.md)),
 + One UDP socket ([DatagramSocket](../windows.networking.sockets/datagramsocket.md)),
 + Two TCP sockets, or